Department of Surgical Oncology

 It has become imperative for leading medical institutions to wake up to the reality of delivering cancer care.
 JIPMER being a spearhead for medical care in South India instituted the Department of Surgical Oncology with the following ideals:

-- Improve awareness of cancer preventive measures amongst general public
+- Improve awareness of cancer preventive measures amongst the general public.

-Ultimately through the best practices, the Department of Surgical Oncology at JIPMER wants to improve the quality life of patients diagnosed with malignancies – either by providing complete cure or by reducing the burden of the disease.
+Ultimately, through the best practices, the Department of Surgical Oncology at JIPMER wants to improve the quality of life of patients diagnosed with malignancies – either by providing the complete cure or reducing the burden of the disease.

 Initially, the Oncology course in JIPMER began with a non-academic senior resident.
-The inclusion of MCh surgical oncology course in the academic year 2013 -14 with an annual intake of two residents was a huge impetus.
-This has helped the department to emerge as a much sought after destination for super-specialization.
-At present, the department has a professor of General surgery as officer in charge, one assistant professor and seven MCh surgical oncology residents.
+The inclusion of MCh surgical oncology course in 2013 -14 with an annual intake of two residents was a huge impetus.
+This has helped the Department to emerge as a much sought-after destination for super-specialization.
+Since January 2019, there is an additional intake of one resident under sponsored category.